Controller Job Description

 - If the company is publicly held, then add a requirement to be responsible for the filing of quarterly and annual reports with the Securities and Exchange Commission

-- If the company is a small one, then the controller likely assumes the responsibilities of the chief financial officer (CFO).
-See the CFO job description for more information.
+- If the company is a small one, then the controller likely assumes the responsibilities of the chief financial officer.

 Desired Qualifications: The controller candidate should have a Bachelor's degree in accounting or business administration, or equivalent business experience and 10+ years of progressively responsible experience for a major company or division of a large corporation.
 Preference will be given to candidates with the Certified Public Accountant or Certified Management Accountant designations.